dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 TODO: Do we need RFC6848 civic address extensions?

 TODO: Is there a need for any temporal location?
+For example should location be an array, each element with a time stamp?

 TODO: Do we just specify for the start of the conversation?

 ### timezone

-TODO: timezone?
+TODO: timezone for the location of the party?

 #### uuid